Siddhu2502/curly-succotash/readme.md

 # Lidar Robot in ros2 humble

 ## Overview

-This is a repo for creating a ros2 lidar sensor robot in ros2_humble
+This project displays how we make a ros2 lidar obstacle avoidance robot for more docs please strat from [Introduction](/docs/Introduction.md)

-.

-.

-.

-more deteils will be updated soon
+## setup
+This project setup is available in [Setup](/docs/Setup.md)